How to Evaluate a Microsoft Renewal Proposal

 Microsoft often sweetens (or complicates) renewal proposals with bundled offerings:

-Overall, evaluate bundles with a simple principle: If it doesnโt bring value to your organization, it shouldnโt bring cost to your agreement.
 Do not be afraid to unbundle the proposal.
-Microsoftโs bundle pricing can sometimes obscure the fact that some components are overpriced individually.
-It may turn out that negotiating components separately yields savings.
+Microsoft’s bundle pricing can sometimes obscure the fact that some components are overpriced individually.

-For instance, one study found that Microsoft bundles could be significantly more expensive than picking and choosing solutions.
-You can use that approach: if they push the E5 suite, price out E3 + needed add-ons, and compare.
+You can use that approach: if they push the E5 suite, price out E3 plus the necessary add-ons, and compare.
 If it is cheaper, you have a case to make for a better deal or a custom bundle at a lower price.

 Read Post-Renewal Checklist for Microsoft Agreements.